lverwimp/state_gradients/README.md

 !!!
 Notice that you will need enough disk space, the gradient matrices can easily take up GB's.
 You can compress them afterwards with the following command:
 * aux_scripts/np2npz.py <gradient_directory>
+This will create one .npz file, 'all.npz'.
+Afterwards, you can delete all .npy files.

 # Your own experiments